KPRoche/quantum-raspberry-tie/README.md

 # quantum-raspberry-tie
 <img src='rainbow_q.jpg' width='150' alt='display while waiting for results' style='float:right;'><br/>
 Your Raspberry Pi running code on the IBM Quantum quantum processors via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!
-## Fourth Release: -local option: can run on local Aer qasm_simulator backend instead of using IBM Quantum backends via network!
+## Fourth Release: -local option: can run on local Aer qasm_simulator backend instead of using IBM Quantum backends via network! -noise option runs local simulator with a noise model based on a real processor.
 Parses newer version numbers of qiskit properly

 ## Third Release: will fail over to SenseHat emulator if no SenseHat hardware is detected.
 You may opt to send your quantum circuit to an actual quantum processor backend at IBM Quantum instead of the simulator